micro/micro/README.md

 - **Library:** A Go library which makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

-## Install
+## Getting Started

-From source
+Install from source

 ```
 go get github.com/micro/micro/v2
 ```

-Docker image
+Using a docker image

 ```
 docker pull micro/micro